Hai (gamer): Orbit Gaming

 Hai began his professional League of Legends career in earnest as a part of Orbit Gaming in 2012.
 Orbit went on and was placed 7th/8th at the 2012 MLG Spring Championship.
-At the Spring Championship, Orbit defeated vVv Gaming 2–0 in the first round but lost 1–2 to Counter Logic Gaming Prime in the second round which placed them in the losers bracket.
-In the losers bracket, Orbit defeated Redact 2–0, Team Legion 2–0, and Team SoloMid Evo 2–0.
-They eventually lost to Counter Logic Gaming EU 1–2 in the fifth round of the losers bracket.
+At the Spring Championship, Orbit defeated vVv Gaming 2–0 in the first round but lost 1–2 to Counter Logic Gaming Prime in the second round, which placed them in the losers' bracket.
+There, Orbit defeated Redact 2–0, Team Legion 2–0, and Team SoloMid Evo 2–0.
+They eventually lost to Counter Logic Gaming EU 1–2 in the fifth round of the losers' bracket.

 On June 30, 2012, Orbit Gaming competed in the Leaguepedia North American Invitational.
-In the two-day online tournament, they were able to finish in first place, most notably defeating Curse Gaming 2–1 in the quarterfinals and sweeping Team Dynamic 2–0 in the finals.
+They finished the two-day online tournament in first place, most notably defeating Curse Gaming 2–1 in the quarterfinals and sweeping Team Dynamic 2–0 in the finals.
 On August 26, Orbit took fourth place at the 2012 MLG Summer Championship, losing to Dynamic 1–2 in the third-place match.
 This led to a tie with Monomaniac Ferus for eighth place in the North American Season Two Circuit Rankings.
 To decide the last spot for Season Two Regional Finals Seattle, a best-of-three tiebreak match was held.
 Orbit lost 0–2 to mMe and was denied a spot at the North American Regionals.

 Cloud9

 2013 season

-Competing under the name Team NomNom and then Cloud9, Nientonsoh, Hai, Yazuki, WildTurtle, and LemonNation would secure a spot in the Season 3 North American Offline Qualifier for the inaugural split of the League of Legends Championship Series.
-However, Cloud9 would be knocked out of the tournament in the group stage after losing to Team MRN and Azure Gaming.
+Competing under the name Team NomNom and then Cloud9, Nientonsoh, Hai, Yazuki, WildTurtle, and LemonNation secured a spot in the Season 3 North American Offline Qualifier for the inaugural split of the League of Legends Championship Series.
+However, Cloud9 were knocked out in the group stage after losing to Team MRN and Azure Gaming.